 Dear Student (2 mins)

-We worked with UPENN's ImpactED to evaluate the qualitative impact of Character Day on individuals and institutions who participate.
+We worked with UPENN's ImpactED to evaluate the qualitative impact of Character Day on individuals and institutions who participated.

 Here are some highlights: